 Traveling as a Girl Scout is a more engaging experience than traveling with family, school, or other groups because girls take the lead.
 They’ll make important decisions about where to go, what to do, and take increasing responsibility for the planning of their trips.
 During this process, they will also build their organizational and management skills—skills that will benefit them throughout their lives.

 Girl Scout travel is built on a progression of activities, so girls are set up for success.
 Daisies and Brownies start with field trips and progress to day trips, overnights, and weekend trips.
 Juniors can take their adventures farther with longer regional trips.
 And Cadettes, Seniors, and Ambassadors can travel the United States and then the world.
-There are even opportunities for older girls to travel independently by joining trips their council organizes or participating in GSUSA’s travel program, Destinations, which resumed in 2022.
+There are even opportunities for older girls to travel independently by joining trips their council organizes or participating in GSUSA’s travel program, Destinations.

 Travel and Girl Scout Program Connections

 It’s easy to connect eye-opening travel opportunities to the leadership training and skill building your girls are doing in Girl Scouts!
-When it’s safe to travel together, girls can use their creativity to connect any leadership Journey theme into an idea for travel.
+When girls are ready to travel together, girls can use their creativity to connect any leadership Journey theme into an idea for travel.
 For example, girls learn where their food comes from in the Sow What?
 Journey.
 That would connect well with a trip focusing on sustainable agriculture and sampling tasty foods!

 There are abundant opportunities to build real skills through earning badges too.
 The most obvious example is the Senior Traveler badge, but there are plenty more, such as Eco Camper, New Cuisines, Coding for Good, and, of course, all the financial badges that help girls budget and earn money for their trips.